mawippel/mobx_effective_architecture/README.md

 ## Introduction

 This project aims to help developers who are starting a new project in Flutter, using MobX to manage the state.
 MobX is a state-management library that makes it simple to connect the reactive data of your application with the UI.
-As a developer, you focus only be with the data that will be consumed by the UI, without worrying about keeping the two in sync.
+As a developer, you focus purely with on the data that will be consumed by the UI, without worrying about keeping the two in sync.

 This application was developed to contain examples of features that are usually needed in apps, as well as features that we had difficulty implementing during our App development journey in Flutter.